carbon-language/carbon-lang/docs/project/goals.md

-**Possible to mechanically source-to-source migrate large segments of large-scale idiomatic C++ code bases with high fidelity.** We will prioritize having very low (under 2%) human interaction to achieve high fidelity migration results.
+**Possible to mechanically source-to-source migrate large segments of large-scale idiomatic C++ code bases with high fidelity.** We will prioritize having very low, under 2%, human interaction to achieve high fidelity migration results.
 It does not require all C++ code to be migratable in this fashion, and the resulting Carbon may be non-idiomatic.
-We can add reasonable constraints here (design patterns, testing coverage, usage of sanitizers) if those constraints are already well established best practices for C++ development.
+We can add reasonable constraints here if those constraints are already well established best practices for C++ development, including design patterns, testing coverage, or usage of sanitizers.
 Over many years, as Carbon evolves and codebases have had time to migrate, the results of the tooling may also drift further from idiomatic Carbon and have less desirable results.

 ### Non-goals